vscode-neovim/vscode-neovim/README.md

     ./node_modules/.bin/yarn run vsce package -o vscode-neovim.vsix
     ```

-4. From vscode, use the `Extensions: Install from VSIX` command to install the package.
+4. From VSCode, use the `Extensions: Install from VSIX` command to install the package.

 How to develop:

-1. Open the repo in VSCode
+1. Open the repo in VSCode.
-2. Go to debug view and click `Run Extension` (F5)
+2. Go to debug view and click `Run Extension` (F5).

 How to run tests:

-1. Open the repo in VSCode
+1. Open the repo in VSCode.
-2. Go to debug view and click `Extension Tests` (F5)
+2. Go to debug view and click `Extension Tests` (F5).
-3. To run individual tests, modify `grep: ".*"` in `src/test/suite/index.ts`
+3. To run individual tests, modify `grep: ".*"` in `src/test/suite/index.ts`.

 ## 📑 How it works

--   VScode connects to neovim instance
+-   VScode connects to Neovim instance.
--   When opening a file, a scratch buffer is created in nvim and being init with text content from vscode
+-   When opening a file, a scratch buffer is created within Neovim and being initialized with text content from VSCode
--   Normal/visual mode commands are being sent directly to neovim.
+-   Normal/visual mode commands are being sent directly to Neovim.
 The extension listens for buffer events and applies
-    edits from neovim
+    edits from Neovim.
--   When entering the insert mode, the extensions stops listen for keystroke events and delegates typing mode to vscode
+-   When entering the insert mode, the extensions stops listen for keystroke events and delegates typing mode to VSCode
-    (no neovim communication is being performed here)
+    (no Neovim communication is being performed here).
--   After pressing escape key from the insert mode, extension sends changes obtained from the insert mode to neovim
+-   After pressing escape key from the insert mode, extension sends changes obtained from the insert mode to Neovim.

 ## ❤️ Credits & External Resources

--   [vim-altercmd](https://github.com/kana/vim-altercmd) - Used for rebinding default commands to call vscode command
+-   [vim-altercmd](https://github.com/kana/vim-altercmd) - Used for rebinding default commands to call VSCode command.
--   [neovim nodejs client](https://github.com/neovim/node-client) - NodeJS library for communicating with Neovim
+-   [neovim nodejs client](https://github.com/neovim/node-client) - NodeJS library for communicating with Neovim.
--   [VSCodeVim](https://github.com/VSCodeVim/Vim) - Used for various inspiration
+-   [VSCodeVim](https://github.com/VSCodeVim/Vim) - Used for various inspiration.